Axekinn/wiki.axekin.com/content/en/post/reinstall_yuzu_ryujinx.md

 #### Repeat for all games

-8. **Repeat this operation** for each game you want to keep the save for
+8. **Repeat this operation** for each game whose save you want to preserve
 9. **Note the name** of each folder to facilitate restoration

 ### Step 2: Delete Yuzu data